 The raw pepitas are coated with sugar, salt, and egg whites, then baked in a thin layer until crisp.
 After cooling, they are broken into pieces to sprinkle over the ice cream.
 They can easily be made in advance and stored in an airtight container at room temperature for 3 days or in the refrigerator for up to a week.
 For the salted caramel sauce, I used my Vanilla Bean Caramel Sauce.

 I have been able to find pepitas (hulled green pumpkin seeds) at Whole Foods.
-They are usually in the nut and seed section of many larger grocery stores and International Food Markets featuring Latin American and African ingredients.
+They are usually in the nut and seed section of many larger grocery stores and markets featuring Latin American and African ingredients.

 I also made the Breakfast Burrito with Eggs & Chorizo, Curry Udon, Thai BBQ Chicken, and Ensalada Mixta (Chopped Salad).